 - The Washington State Department of Social and Health Services offers limited food, cash, and medical benefits for immigrant survivors and their children.

-If you’re an organization that wants to better serve immigrant survivors:
+If your organization wants to better serve immigrant survivors:

 - Crossing Borders: Critical Thinking and Best Practices gives different perspectives on how you can provide advocacy for immigrant survivors.